 3. Drinking Water Regularly

 There is definitely a direct relationship between drinking water and weight-loss.
 To start with, drinking more water helps you stay full eliminating the need to snack frequently.
-Water has no calories, so you can drink all you want
+Water has no calories, so you can drink all you want without worrying about putting on more weight.
+Secondly, when you drink more water, you automatically end up avoiding sugary drinks like soda and processed juice.

 4. Making Things Spicier